2022 Sri Lankan protests: Black Monday attacks on protesters

 On 9 May 2022, SLPP members supporting Mahinda Rajapaksa arrived in buses at Temple Trees and staged a protest urging Rajapaksa not to resign; Rajapaksa then addressed the crowd.
 Moratuwa Mayor Saman Lal Fernando was in attendance, having taken eight busloads of municipal workers with him in support of Rajapaksa.
 Soon after, Rajapaksa loyalists attacked the Mynagogama site in front of Temple Trees, assaulting anti-government protesters before moving on to the larger Gotagogama protest site at Galle Face with little intervention from the police.
 The loyalists assaulted more protesters at Galle Face and destroyed many of the structures there.
 Over 130 people were wounded and hospitalized following the attacks.
 SDIG Deshabandu Tennakoon, who is in charge of the Western Province, was seen during the attack standing with SLPP MPs who supported the attacks made by the loyalists.
-It was later revealed that the Inspector General of Police (IGP) Chandana D. Wickramaratne ordered the police not to use force against Rajapaksa loyalists on instructions from Public Security Ministry Secretary (Retd.)
+It was later revealed that the Inspector General of Police (IGP) C. D. Wickramaratne ordered the police not to use force against Rajapaksa loyalists on instructions from Public Security Ministry Secretary (Retd.)
 Maj.
 Gen. Jagath Alwis.
 Police later intervened by using a water cannon and tear gas to disperse the two groups after President Rajapaksa ordered them to intervene.
 A police curfew was imposed in Colombo and was then extended across the island.

 The Gotagogama in Kandy was simultaneously attacked.
 Videos showed government MPs such as Sanath Nishantha leading the attacks against protesters.
 The military was also deployed to the Gotagogama site at Galle Face following the attack perpetrated by loyalists on the peaceful protesters.
 As a result of the chaotic incident, the holidays for all ranks of police officers were cancelled with immediate effect and all officers were recalled to report on duty.

 Rajapaksa loyalists also attacked nearby businesses that were selling flags to the protesters.
 They asked vendors whether they valued their children or their business more, then burnt down the shops.
 Many vendors were already suffering from the effects of the economic crisis and had bought goods to sell by taking debt.
 After several loyalists confessed to being prisoners, it was alleged that inmates of the Watareka Prison were brought by the Avant Garde PMC to carry out the attack.
 The government denied that the prisoners were provided to the attackers and claimed that buses carrying prisoners were simply caught up in the unrest.
 News First disputed the government's excuse and showed footage of attackers wearing clothing similar to those worn by the captured prisoners.
 The General Secretary of the Committee for Protecting Rights of Prisoners, Sudesh Nandimal de Silva, expressed concern over the allegations.